-Kitestring is a free source (15 trips per month to one emergency contact) that offers peace of mind—especially for those adventurous types and their families and friends.
-Instead of having to check up on each other just to say “I made it safe,” Kitestring does the checking up for you.
+Kitestring is a free source (three free trips per month and one emergency contact) that offers peace of mind—especially for those adventurous types and their families and friends.
+Instead of having to check up on each other just to say “I made it there safe,” Kitestring does the checking up for you.

 To learn more, take a look at the Kitestring FAQs.

 My Job Chart is an ingenious website that takes the idea of teaching kids the value of money with a job board and digitizes it while including the concepts of sharing and saving.